octobercms/docs/3.x/cms/components/collection.md

 ---
-subtitle: Adds a collection of Tailor records to a page or layout.
+subtitle: Adds a collection of model records to the page.
 ---
 # Collection